MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-aliases.md

 ## Compatibility aliases in Windows

 PowerShell has several aliases that allow **UNIX** and **cmd.exe** users to use familiar commands in Windows.
-The commands and their related PowerShell cmdlet and PowerShell alias are shown in the following table:
+The following table show common commands, the related PowerShell cmdlet, and the PowerShell
+alias:

 |            cmd.exe command            | UNIX command | PowerShell cmdlet |             PowerShell alias              |
 | ------------------------------------- | ------------ | ----------------- | ----------------------------------------- |